 support of African American women religious while confronting racism in society and the Catholic Church.
 The records include correspondence, minutes, unpublished papers,

 presentations, conference materials, and other materials documenting the programs and services provided by the National Black Sisters Conference (NBSC).
 Also included are

 records from its Development of Educational Services in the Growing Nation (DESIGN) program.

 NATIONAL CATHOLIC VOCATION COUNCIL RECORDS, 1975-1987, 0.6 foot.

 Records of a coordinating body for Catholic vocation organizations (succeeded by the National Coalition for Church Vocations).

-Records of an organization of men religious in the vocation apostolate.
+reflected the increasing involvement of women.
 It merged in 1988 with the National Sisters Vocation Conference to form the National Religious Vocation Conference.

 NATIONAL INTERFAITH COALITION ON AGING RECORDS, 1971-2010, 4.0 feet.